LP4FP & LP8FP Flat/Pulse Low-Pass Filter Technology

 Precision Filters' signal conditioning systems offer a variety of high-performance filter characteristics for high-pass, low-pass, or band-pass filtering.

 28000 System Filter Characteristics

 Flat/Pulse Low-Pass Filters

-Our new choice of LP4FP 4-pole or LP8FP 8-pole flat/pulse low-pass filters provide the user with the versatility to address applications in either the time or frequency domain and are available on many 28000 card models.
-Frequencies can range as high as 204.6 kHz with fixed frequency choices for economy.
+Our choice of LP4FP 4-pole or LP8FP 8-pole flat/pulse low-pass filters provides the user with the versatility to address applications in either the time or frequency domain.

 Flat Mode Low-Pass Filters